Danr17/GO_coding/quizzler/README.md

 # Quizzler ❓

-A simple Quiz APP. (that use Dart classes and objects and private and public modifiers in Dart )
+A simple Quiz APP in Flutter. (that use Dart classes and objects and private and public modifiers in Dart )

 <img src="quiz.png" alt="drawing" width="250"/>